Raise your hand if you’ve ever gotten sucked into watching Extreme Couponing?

 Related TTBH content: The Buyerarchy of Needs aka do you want or need it?

-Save 20$ per week for a “stockpile fund”
+Start stashing away 20$ per week in a “stockpile fund”

 Find an area of your home that you are willing to devote to stockpiling.
 Folks, this stuff takes up room and without having a dedicated space you’ll easily get overwhelmed by the stockpile hoard.
 Garages, closets, basements, spare bedrooms and even garden sheds work well.
 Find a space and prepare to start filling it up with awesomely useful household goods.